NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - S6B stays in front; SB goes behind
 - 5X starts moving 4 frames sooner in super freeze
 - 2X
-    - Has less super freeze and comes out faster
+    - Has less super freeze
+    - Hitbox appears two frames later
     - Can move faster when hitting from further away than right next to the opponent
+    - Hitbox disappears at 90 frames and Shikamaru recovers at 131 frames (all this after 19 frames super freeze)
+    - On successful hit Shika will always recover at frame 106 (earliest hitbox can hit is 32, opponent disappears for 63 frames)
+    - Opponent cannot sub until they hit the ground or are hit
     - Opponent falls slower
-    - Opponent cannot sub until they hit the ground or are hit
     - Resets combo counter
 - RB starts up three frames later